Recent Waste and Recycling Changes

 - Metro Code 10.20.110c In the event a container originally furnished by the department is lost, stolen or damaged beyond repair, the owner shall replace, at his/her sole cost.
 This code is effective July 1, 2013.

-Cardboard Recycling - Cardboard will be banned from all waste collection within Davidson County.
+July 1, 2013: Cardboard will be banned from all waste collection within Davidson County.
 Residents will be able to place cardboard in curbside recycling containers or at recycling drop-off sites throughout the county.
 Businesses will be able to place cardboard in their recycling dumpsters or take to one of the recycling drop-off sites.

-Electronic Waste Recycling - Electronic waste will be banned from all waste collection within Davidson County.
+July 1, 2015: Electronic waste will be banned from all waste collection within Davidson County.
 Learn about electronic waste recycling options for residents and businesses.